FREVA-CLINT/freva/docs/source/notebooks/index.rst

 Examples
 ========

-This chapters contains a collecton of examples that demonstrate the usage for freva by jupyter notebooks.
+This chapters contains a collection of examples that demonstrate the usage for freva by jupyter notebooks.
 Enjoy!

 .. toctree::